vazquezjr/frontend-nanodegree-mobile-portfolio/README.md

 ### pizza.html
 - Inlined style.css.
 - Added will-change: transform as a mover class attribute within the style tag to prevent unnecessary printing of pizza.html.
+- Deleted will-change: transform from the mover class and added backface-visibility: hidden to the mover class.

 ### main.js
 - Batched the layout reads in the updatePositions function to prevent layout thrashing.
 - Batched the layout reads in the changePizzaSizes function and the determineDx function to prevent layout thrashing.
+- Stored the results of query calls into variables to avoid redundant retrievals.